 Race Pace Hub logo

-Pacing a 5K well is harder than it looks.
-The race is short enough to feel manageable, but long enough to punish anyone who starts too fast.
-Whether you are targeting your first sub-20 or simply trying to run a smarter race, understanding how to distribute your effort across five kilometres is the difference between a strong finish and a painful blow-up.
+The 5K is short enough to feel manageable, but long enough to punish anyone who starts too fast.
+Understanding how to distribute your effort across five kilometres is the difference between a strong finish and a painful blow-up.

 Start controlled, not conservative

-The first kilometre of a 5K should feel almost comfortable.
+The first kilometre should feel almost comfortable.
 Your body needs time to settle into race rhythm.
-Starting even five seconds per kilometre faster than goal pace in the opening minute is enough to accumulate oxygen debt that you will pay for in the final kilometre.
+Starting even five seconds per kilometre faster than goal pace in the opening minute accumulates oxygen debt you will pay for in the final kilometre.

 Run by feel in the middle kilometres

 Kilometres two and three are where pace discipline matters most.
-Your goal is to maintain a steady effort — not accelerating, not fading.
-If you have a GPS watch, glance at it for confirmation, but train yourself to feel the correct effort so you are not constantly checking.
+Your goal is steady effort — not accelerating, not fading.
+Glance at your watch for confirmation, but learn to feel the right effort so you are not constantly checking.

 Use the negative split principle

-The strongest 5K performances are typically run negative — that is, the second half of the race is slightly faster than the first.
-Holding back by just two seconds per kilometre in the opening 2.5km leaves enough in reserve to push the final stretch when it counts.
+The strongest 5K performances are typically run negative — the second half slightly faster than the first.
+Holding back by just two seconds per kilometre in the opening 2.5K leaves enough in reserve to push the final stretch when it counts.

 Finish with a controlled kick

-With 500 metres to go, if you still have energy left, begin to increase effort gradually.
-A true kick should feel like you are releasing reserves that have been building — not a desperate surge that burns out with 200 metres remaining.
+With 500 metres to go, if you have energy left, begin increasing effort gradually.
+A true kick should feel like releasing reserves that have been building — not a desperate surge that burns out with 200 metres remaining.

 Quick pace tool